lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 Analyzing the results
 ---------------------

 The tracks are available in `kymowidget.tracks`, which returns a `KymoTrackGroup` object.
-The group is a customized list of `KymoTrack` objects which contain lists of position and time coordinates for each tracked particle.
+The group is a customized list of :class:`~lumicks.pylake.kymotracker.kymotrack.KymoTrack` objects which contain lists of position and time coordinates for each tracked particle.
 These can be accessed with the `KymoTrack.position` and
 `KymoTrack.seconds` properties, respectively.
 Let's grab the longest track we found, and have a look at its position over time::